matteusbarbosa/lavender/readme.md

 ## Lavender

-Lavender is an Open Source E-Commerce Framework built on top of Laravel. **For more information on Lavender, please see [lavender/docs](https://github.com/lavender/docs).**
+Lavender is an Open Source E-Commerce Framework built on top of [Laravel 5](laravel.com/docs/5.0).

 ### License